-You need to find time at the beginning of former years more than in the later years to establish your brand.
+You need to find time at the beginning of your former years more than in the later years to establish your brand.

-If you can manage to do all the above and still have time left in the day, then you should aim to stream at least 5 days in a week for faster growth.
+If you can manage to do all the above and still have time left in the day, then you should aim to stream at least 5 days a week for faster growth.
 But, only if you can manage all of the above while streaming.
 If you concentrate only on Streaming and do it all days of the week, it might not be as beneficial as you think.

 Should You Stream Multiple Times a Day?

 If you are streaming for more than 3 hours, it is advisable to break your stream into two or more batches of 3 hours each to increase your reach.

 Breaking your stream across multiple batches has many advantages.
 Below are some of them:

 - Target multiple locations based on your target audience: